Immigration Policy Climate Index:

 US State Immigration Policies

 The Immigration Policy Climate (IPC) Index is a longitudinal measure of structural xenophobia that examines state-level immigration policies annually across the United States.
 Grounded in a theoretically informed framework of social determinants of immigrant health, the IPC Index tracks the evolution of exclusionary, neutral, and inclusionary immigration policies.
-Currently, the IPC Index is coded over a 15-year period (2009–2023).
-Data for 2024 will be available in January 2026.
+Currently, the IPC Index is coded over a 16-year period (2009–2024).

 By examining 714 state policies annually across four key domains, access to benefits, education, employment and identification, and immigration enforcement, the IPC Index provides opportunities to better understand how immigration policies affect immigrant lives, health, and well-being.
 With data on all 50 U.S. states and the District of Columbia, the IPC Index empowers researchers, policymakers, and advocates with the evidence needed to understand and address the implications of immigration policies.